jordiqui/Wordfish/README.md

 Wordfish can switch to an alternative neural network using the `FalconFile` option.
 If a `nn-c01dc0ffeede.nnue` file is present in the engine directory it will be embedded automatically; otherwise the engine falls back to the standard networks.
-Run `./scripts/net.sh` to download the required NNUE files into the `src/` directory.
 To load the `nn-c01dc0ffeede.nnue` file when available, send:

 ```
 setoption name FalconFile value nn-c01dc0ffeede.nnue